hspark1212/chemeleon2/README.md

 ## Contributing

-Welcome contributions!
+We welcome contributions!
 Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed setup instructions, development workflow, and guidelines.